 All issues of Architectural History from three or more years ago are available for consultation on-line through JSTOR, which is free through subscribing institutions and also now allows individuals various options for personal access to articles.

-The Editors welcome submissions; the deadline each year is 15 September for earliest publication the following August.
+The Editors welcome submissions.
+The journal now accepts submissions on a year-round basis, with the aim of providing readers' reports and a decision to publish within three months of receipt.
 Click here to find out how to send an article to Architectural History and for the Contributors' Notes.

 Subscribing to Architectural History

 Members of the SAHGB receive a free copy of Architectural History as part of their membership.